jvenezia/git-line/README.md

 ```
 usage: git line nuke

-Remove all remote branches removed from origin and all local branches without a remote branch.
+Remove all remote branches removed from origin and all local branches which remote is gone.
+It will not remove branches which never had remotes.
 ```

 ## Tests